 - Staging layer: typed tables, deduped by primary keys.

-Monitoring & data SLAs
+Monitoring and data SLAs

 - Freshness SLO: 95 percent of events available within 2 hours.